-It’s romantic, I know, but, in real life, that’s probably not the best way to go about things.
+It’s romantic, I know, but in real life, that’s probably not the best way to go about things.
 If your boyfriend’s proposal takes you entirely by surprise — as in, you weren’t even sure he was thinking about marriage in the first place — it’s possible you and he aren’t actually ready to tie the knot.

 If you’re feeling like the guy you’re dating might be “the one,” but you’re not entirely sure, here are a few things to consider that might help you make up your mind:

 The days of saying nothing and waiting for him to pop the question are over.
 Marriage is a big step for a couple to take, and it should be taken together.
-The exact moment he proposes, and how he does it, can be a surprise, but the idea that the two of you are ready to get married shouldn’t be.
+The exact moment he proposes and how he does it can be a surprise, but the idea that the two of you are ready to get married shouldn’t be.

 If you and your boyfriend are comfortable enough with one another to be in an adult relationship — like marriage — you should be comfortable enough to talk to each other about your future.
-It’s all well and good to say “yes!” in the moment, but if you haven’t talked about things like whether or not you both want kids, how you’ll manage your finances, where you’ll live, etc. then that “yes” was rather premature.
+It’s all well and good to say “Yes!” in the moment, but if you haven’t talked about things like whether or not you both want kids, how you’ll manage your finances, where you’ll live, etc. then that “yes” is rather premature.
 (Imagine being already married before discovering that he’s dead set against having children and you were hoping for a brood of twelve!)

 I am someone who’s always wanted to get married.
 I’ve always longed for a home to keep and children to love and care for.
 And there was a time (before I met my husband) when I wondered if I’d ever meet a man who’d want to make that life with me.
 I looked at the guy I was dating (who was definitely not husband material), and I thought, what if this is as good as I can get?
 What if no one else will want me?
 If I marry him, at least I’ll get to have kids.
-That would have been a terrible idea.
+But that would have been a terrible decision.

-I don’t mean this dramatically, like, I can’t live without you! (cue a convenient rainstorm and soaring violins), I mean is your life better and more meaningful because your boyfriend is in it?
+I don’t mean this dramatically, like, I can’t live without you!
+(Cue a convenient rainstorm and soaring violins.)
+I mean, is your life better and more meaningful because your boyfriend is in it?
 Is he the person you want to see most when something goes wrong?
 Is he the person you want to tell first when something goes right?
 Is he interesting to talk to?
 Does he make you laugh?
 Is he kind and considerate?
 Would he make a good father?

 He can have all kinds of wonderful qualities but still not be the man you ought to marry.

-Do this thought experiment: imagine your life without your boyfriend.
-Imagine away the initial sadness you’ll feel at being alone, and the fear you’ll have about whether you’ll ever find someone else.
+Do this thought experiment: Imagine your life without your boyfriend.
+Imagine away the initial sadness you’ll feel at being alone and the fear you’ll have about whether you’ll ever find someone else.
 Pretend those feelings won’t exist.
 And then imagine how your life would be.
 If the things you’ll miss are real things that you could only have with him, then maybe he’s the one.
 But if the things you’ll miss are generic things (like company, sex, someone to do stuff with), then maybe he’s not.

 Only you can tell if the man you’re dating is the man you want to marry.
 But, if you’re on the fence, consider what your motivations are for getting married — are they about marriage in general or him in particular?
-Make sure you’ve discussed marriage before agreeing to enter into it, and ironed out some of the nitty-gritty details of living together forever.
+Make sure you’ve discussed marriage before agreeing to enter into it, and that you've ironed out some of the nitty-gritty details of living together forever.
 And try to imagine what your life would be like if you didn’t marry him and how that would feel.
 It’s a big decision.
 Don’t make it lightly.